 And you know none of them.

 Over time, you certainly will uncover these nuggets of information.
 But one way to speed up the process is to have students take some time on the first day of class to answer a series of fun icebreaker questions for the classroom.
-We’ve got a list that we’ve compiled from speaking with and reading educators and asking them what questions they ask their new students to get to know them better.
+We’ve got a list that we’ve compiled from speaking with and reading educators and asking them what get to know you questions they ask their new students.

 Here are 21 questions you need to ask your students.